odkr/lpassh-add/README.md

 So it should run on any modern-ish Unix system (e.g., Linux, FreeBSD, NetBSD, OpenBSD, or macOS). **lpassh-add** also *aims* to be [System V Release 4.2](https://www.in-ulm.de/~mascheck/bourne/)-compatible.
-So it should also run on many older Unix systems
-(you may need to adapt the shebang line).
+So it should also run on many older Unix systems.
+However, you may need to change the shebang line, so that it points to a POSIX-compliant shell (e.g., on Solaris).

 Download the repository from:
 <https://github.com/odkr/lpassh-add/archive/v1.0.5.tar.gz>